Bugatti Model 100: Blue Dream reproduction aircraft

 A full scale flying reproduction was constructed by a team of enthusiasts, most notably Scotty Wilson and John Lawson.
 Modern materials were used within reason, allowing for cost and safety.
 The use of magnesium, named in the original design to save weight, was rejected due to its flammability and cost.
 A wood composite, DuraKore, was used in place of the original tulipwood and glued in place with modern epoxy.
 The doped fabric was replaced with fiberglass.

 The partially completed aircraft was displayed at the EAA AirVenture Oshkosh convention in 2011.

 On 4 July 2015 the reproduction aircraft, named Blue Dream taxied under the power of its two Suzuki Hayabusa engines at Tulsa, Oklahoma.

 On 19 August 2015 the team announced that they had completed their first successful test flight of the replica aircraft.
 Its handling characteristics were "as expected" by the team and it achieved a maximum altitude of 100 ft AGL at a maximum speed of 110 kn.
 On landing though the plane "floated much more than anticipated" and landed significantly farther down the runway than intended.
 Because of this the wheel brakes needed to be applied to keep from overrunning the end of the runway.
 Subsequently, the right brake failed, sending the aircraft into the muddy soil adjacent to the runway, tipping it up in its nose and generating a prop and spinner strike.
 In October it made a successful flight.

 Crash of reproduction aircraft

 On 6 August 2016 the reproduction aircraft crashed during its third test flight near Clinton-Sherman Air Force Base in Oklahoma, killing the pilot, Scotty Wilson.

-Less than a minute into its third and final flight, the aircraft banked sharply to the left and dived into a nearby field.
+Less than a minute into its third and final flight, the aircraft banked sharply to the left and dove into a nearby field.
 The plane impacted nose-first, instantly killing the pilot.
 The aircraft was destroyed in the crash and subsequent fire.

 It had been planned to retire the aircraft after this flight to an unnamed museum in the United Kingdom.
 The crash has been investigated by the National Transportation Safety Board.
 The structural engineer from the project, Frank van Dalen, wrote an independent investigation report about the 100P crash.

 The gearbox from the crashed reproduction aircraft is on display at the Musée de la Chartreuse, Molsheim.